PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 - Personality: He is naturally curious, friendly, and charismatic but also a shrewd investigator.

 - Mannerisms: He is constantly probing, searching, and looking for hidden meanings.
+He has a knack for pattern recognition.

 ### Backstory